-Figure 2 presents our daily estimate of current-quarter real GDP growth, together with its estimated volatility.
-This time series represents a daily snapshot of current economic conditions produced by the model.
-In the Online Appendix we report additional outputs from the model, including daily estimates of the probability of recession as well as a measure of growth-at-risk in the spirit of Adrian et al. (2019).
+Figure 7, Panel (a) presents our daily estimate of current-quarter real GDP growth, together with its estimated volatility.
+This time series represents a daily snapshot of current economic conditions produced by the Bayesian DFM.
+As the data arrive, the model tracks the developments of the last two decades in real time, such as the early 2000s recession and the Great Recession in 2008-09.

-Figure 8 turns to a formal comparison of the model predictions with the official GDP data subsequently published by the BEA.
-It plots the predictions of two versions of the model: our full Bayesian DFM (shown as the red solid line), as well as a basic DFM that is estimated on the same data set but does not feature time-varying trends, SV, heterogeneous dynamics or fat tails, such as the model of Banbura et al. (2013) (dotted blue line).
+Panel (b) compares model predictions with the official GDP data subsequently published by the BEA.
+It plots the predictions of two versions of the model: our full Bayesian DFM (shown as the red solid line), as well as a basic DFM estimated on the same data set but without timevarying trends, SV, heterogeneous dynamics or fat tails, such as the model of Banbura et al. (2013) (dotted blue line).
 The forecasts are produced about 30 days after the end of the reference quarter, just before a first ("advance") estimate of GDP growth is published by the BEA.
-We compare the model forecasts with the "final" or third release of GDP published by the BEA two months later, which is plotted with black circles.
+We compare the model forecasts with the "final" or third release of GDP published two months later, which is plotted with black circles.
 The figure shows that both models track the broad contour of fluctuations in real GDP, including the recessions and recoveries in 2001 and 2008-09.
-Importantly, however, the basic model displays very visible drawbacks.
+The basic model displays very visible drawbacks.
 A persistent upward bias is evident after around 2010, reflecting a failure to capture the decline in long-run growth which materialized in this decade (see also Antolin-Diaz et al., 2017).
 Furthermore, the comparison of the two models in real time highlights the advantage of modeling heterogeneous dynamics.
 The full model better captures both the magnitude of the contractions and the timing of the recoveries.
 This is because the model can balance the information in indicators of durable consumption and investment, which serve as leading indicators of the recovery, with that of the more sluggish business surveys.

 The shaded areas in the figure represent a 68% HPD interval for each model.
 Thus, if the density forecasts were well calibrated, out of the 80 quarterly observations we would expect about 26 of them, or 32%, to fall outside of the bands.
 For the case of the basic model, 17 or 21% fall outside, whereas for the full model it is 27, or 34%.
-This indicates that the basic model, which does not feature time-varying volatility, is on average too conservative, producing bands that are too wide.
-The restrictive assumption of constant volatility is behind this result: the sample features long, stable expansions punctuated by relatively large recessions, so a single, average, estimate of volatility is an overestimation most of the time.
+This indicates that the basic model,